Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null Can Thixo Flex be used as a temporary repair on delaminated tabbing?
+Q: Can Thixo Flex be used as a temporary repair on delaminated tabbing?
 I know that the right/best approach is to grind it all away and retab.
 In my case the tabbing has come away from the hull (still bonded to the bulkheads/cabinetry), and I'm wondering if squeezing a bunch of Thixo into the gap might strengthen things up for a while.

 3 years ago